 How to make a lemon keto pound cake

-I love this cake because it’s actually really easy to throw together.
-It’s also super-delicious.
+I love this cake because it's actually really easy to throw together.
+It's also super-delicious.
 And, did I tell you it has 9 grams of protein per serving?
-Pretty awesome for a lemon tea cake, right?
+Pretty awesome for a keto lemon pound cake recipe, right?

 Begin by preheating the oven to 325 degrees Fahrenheit.
 Take a loaf pan and line it with buttered parchment paper so the cake’s easy to remove from the pan.